 - The headphone drivers (transducers) convert the audio signal (electrical energy) into sound (mechanical wave energy).

-Other than the method in which the audio signal is transferred from the source to the headphones and the internal DAC/amplifier, wireless headphones act in the same way as wired headphones.
+Other than the method in which the audio signal is transferred from the source to the headphones and the internal DAC/amplifier, wireless headphones act the same way as wired headphones.

 For an in-depth guide on how headphones work, check out my article How Do Headphones Work?
 (Illustrated Guide For All HP Types).

 For a quicker read on how headphones make sound, check out my article How Do Headphones Make Sound?
 (A Simple Beginner’s Guide).

 With that, let’s get into the more detailed sections of this article to really understand the inner workings of wireless headphones.

 Carrier Waves & Modulating Signals